domantasm96/autoplius/README.md

 ### Tasks to do:
 - [] Create virtual environment for easier necessary package installation
-- [] Merge new ads links with scrapped url's list
+- [] Merge new ads links with scraped url's list
 - [] Improve automatic Captcha solver by not hardacoding crop values(if Selenium window is at different size, captcha is not properly cropped)
 - [] Make it faster by implementing Asynchronous requests